inkytonik/sbt-rats/wiki/usage.md

 The plugin supports has some extra features to support use of the generated code with the [Kiama library](https://code.google.com/p/kiama/).
 These features are enabled by the `ratsUseKiama` setting, which by default is zero which means that the Kiama support is disabled.
 Setting `ratsUseKiama` to a non-zero number means that that major version of Kiama is to be targeted.
 The only supported values are one and two.

-If `ratsDefineASTClasses` is true and `ratsUseKiama` is one, the generated `ASTNode` class is made to extend the class `org.kiama.attribution.Attributable` which provides useful assistance for writing attribute grammar rules that operate on the tree. if version two of Kiama is being used the `Attributable` class is no longer required.
+If `ratsDefineASTClasses` is true and `ratsUseKiama` is one, the generated `ASTNode` class is made to extend the class `attribution.Attributable` which provides useful assistance for writing attribute grammar rules that operate on the tree. if version two of Kiama is being used the `Attributable` class is no longer required.

 `ratsUseKiama` can also be used to set Kiama positions of tree nodes.
 See the documentation of the `ratsUseScalaPositions` setting for details.